Family Sins: Plot

 Hoping to bring the dysfunctional family together, Gordon and Kate rent a summer cottage on the lake, which bothers Bryan, who is afraid of water after a childhood accident in which he nearly drowned.
-As a result, Gordon takes Keith out alone on a canoe and Keith mocks Bryan for his inability to swim.
-Kate comforts Bryan and tries to convince him that his father still loves him but has trouble expressing it, which Bryan doubts, pointing out that his father has always been able to express love, pride and affection for Keith.
+As a result, Gordon takes Keith out alone on a canoe, and Keith mocks Bryan for his inability to swim.
+Kate comforts Bryan and tries to convince him that his father still loves him, but has trouble expressing it, which Bryan doubts, pointing out that his father has always been able to express love, pride, and affection for Keith.
 Later that day, Gordon and Kate drive into town for supplies, leaving the two brothers at the cottage to play.
 Keith taunts Bryan about his fear of water, and Bryan runs out in the canoe, only for Keith to follow him.
 Keith mocks Bryan again about how he isn't good at anything, and a mischievous Bryan bets Keith that he can't swim for more than a few minutes straight.
 Keith tries to prove him wrong by swimming without a lifejacket, but he quickly grows tired and wants help getting back on the boat.
 As a joke, Bryan reaches his hands out but fails to pull Keith up as he splashes around.
-He pokes fun at Keith for being scared, unaware that Keith is not as good of a swimmer has he bragged about.
+He pokes fun at Keith for being scared, unaware that Keith is not as good a swimmer as he has bragged about.
 When Gordon and Kate return to the cottage, they find that Bryan has rowed back to shore and called the police, and that Keith has drowned on the lake.
 Gordon sobs hysterically and hugs Keith's corpse, and the parents are made to take Bryan to a local sheriff's station for questioning.
 Bryan breaks down and admits to letting Keith die, and is kept in juvenile detention as a result.
 It is advised by Bryan's psychologist that the family partake in counselling, but Gordon refuses, furious with Bryan and concerned about what the neighbours will think when he realizes that Kate is telling people about the incident on the lake.
 Bryan is kept on house arrest until his court trial, and he tries to asphyxiate himself in the family car, only for Kate to rescue him.

 It is decided that Bryan can return home for good only if his family gets the necessary counselling to deal with the incident.
 During the counselling sessions, Gordon admits to favouriting Keith over Bryan, an act that he now realizes was child abuse, and that his physical and mental treatment of Bryan had been abusive, as well.
 He also reveals that his own childhood upbringing was unpleasant and cruel, which may have influenced how he raised his two sons.
-When Bryan is finally allowed to return home, Gordon apologizes to Bryan outside the courthouse for the way he treated him, and while awkward, this newfound interaction with his father causes Bryan to smile.
+When Bryan is finally allowed to return home, Gordon apologizes to him outside the courthouse for the way he treated him, and, while awkward, this newfound interaction with his father makes Bryan smile.